 - Select the file delimiter that matches your file (Comma, Tab, Semicolon, or Colon).

 - Choose importing option: Summary assessments have the ability to contain multiple rows of data per student.
 If you update student data, you are updating the existing records.
 If you add student data, you are adding a new row of data.

 - Choose student identifier: Select your import option based on the Student ID in your file.

 - Click Choose File.
 Select the file from your computer.

 - Click Upload File.

-- If necessary or a match isn't found, you may select a different column if you want to change the order/association.
-Note that you must designate one of your file columns as the Student ID column.
+- If necessary or a match isn't found, select a different column if you want to change the order/association.

 If you also see the above message, revisit the Determine Columns step, as you might have accidentally created a Student ID column or you might have selected a wrong column format.